gzholtkevych/DSL/Notes/syllabus_uk.md

 5. We build a lexical analyzer
 - How to synthesize finite state automata for recognizing language tokens?
 - How to integrate finite state automata for token recognition into a lexical analyzer?
+6. We build a parser
+- What is parsing by recursive descent?
+- Which is grammar suitable for parsing by recursive descent?
+- How to build a grammar suitable for parsing by recursive descent without changing the language?
+7. We build a translator
+- What is syntax-directed translation?
+- How to build a syntax-directed translator?
+- What to do in more complicated cases?